Twikito/easy-toggle-state/README.md

 # Easy toggle state

-Tiny JavaScript plugin to toggle the state of any HTML element in any context.
+A tiny JavaScript plugin to toggle the state of any HTML element in most of contexts with ease.

 Only set some HTML attributes, and code the rest with your CSS skills.

 ## Why?

-In many situation in front-end developer's life, he must code scripts for dropdown, burger navigation, tooltip, expandable panel, lightbox, tabs, or else.
+In many situation in front-end developer’s life, he must code scripts for dropdown, burger navigation, tooltip, expandable panel, lightbox, tabs, or else.

 In facts, all this componants are based on the same behavior: a trigger element that toggle the state of one or several target elements, and some CSS to make it nice to use, depending on the look and feel of its context.